Missile-alert mistake feeds doubts about a real emergency

 The standoff has whipped up nuclear fears on Hawaii and led the islands to revive Cold War-era siren tests that drew international attention.

-U.S. Rep. Tulsi Gabbard, a Hawaii Democrat, said officials should be held accountable for the "epic failure of leadership" behind the warning.
+Rep. Tusi Gabbard, a Hawaii Democrat, said officials should be held accountable for the "epic failure of leadership" behind the warning.
 She said the nuclear threat underscored the need for Trump to meet with Kim to work out differences without preconditions.

 "The people of Hawaii are paying the price now for decades of failed leadership in this country" by setting "unrealistic preconditions," she said.
 "The leaders of this country need to experience that same visceral understanding of how lives are at stake."